willowec/characterizing-pytorch-power/docs/Journal.md

 - therefore we can also recommend parameters to minimize energy cost?
   - test on larger nets
     - how do we set up this test?

+## 4/21/2025

+- My project is more of a solution than a measurement study
+  - can still make report even if it doesnt work
+  - see slides for more, cover what worked what didnt analyze why
+- Report structure is up on BrightSpace
+  - Need related works
+- Demo
+  - video of about five minutes
+  - highlight impressive features
+  - explain problem and solution
+  - dont need to have slides, can just explain and walk through

+Initial expected caveats / reasons for failure:
+- dont consider skip connections
+- dont consider max pool, batch norm, etc